maxxiimo/the-front-end-manifesto/foundation-styles.md

 Moving Forward
 --------------

-You will add a lot more to the structure above.
-As you do so, here are some tips to keep things as organized as I have laid out above in the [starter CSS][].
+You will add a lot more to the structure outline above.
+As you do, here are some organizational tips to keep in mind.

 ### Modularize Styles

-Modularizing your styles is a great way to keep things organized.
+Modularizing styles is a great way to keep things organized.
 The degree of separation/modularization depends on your personal and/or teams preferences and project needs.

+> Provide intelligent and semantically correct hooks and code snippets for backend teams.

+\- [Manifesto][]

 As you add more styles, and consequently partials, consider the following:

 1. Group related partials together with a common prefix: